 As a woman of child-bearing age, you have likely had your fair share of Pap smears.
 While most Pap smear tests come back normal, on occasion, women who received abnormal pap smear results require additional medical testing and perhaps even treatment.
-If you receive an abnormal pap smear result while pregnant, don’t panic.
+If you receive an abnormal pap during pregnancy, don’t panic.
 While your result could be the sign of something serious, it could also be no cause for concern at all.
-Abnormal Pap smear results during pregnancy are not unheard of, and many of the tests and treatments associated with these results can be administered to moms-to-be.
+An abnormal pap during pregnancy is not unheard of, and many of the tests and treatments associated with these results can be administered to moms-to-be.

 It is completely safe to have a Pap smear during pregnancy.
 In many cases, doctors will perform Pap smears if their patients are due for them, regardless of the woman’s pregnancy status.
 The only difference you may notice when you receive a Pap smear during pregnancy is some increased bleeding.
 Because your cervix is more engorged with blood during this period, it is common for slight bleeding to accompany a standard Pap smear test.